cournape/Bento/html/_sources/reference/bento_format.txt

     DescriptionFromFile: README.rst

-If you are reading this and actually nothing something about parsing and get a better idea, I am opened to suggestions !
+If you are reading this and actually know something about parsing and have a better idea to support inline reST, I am opened to suggestions !

 Name
 ----